-Serbia: Energy Community monitors the unbundling process of electricity market and reform of power utility EPS24.
-March 2016. / News Serbia Energy
+Serbia: Energy Community monitors the unbundling process of electricity market and reform of power utility EPS, News Serbia Energy

 The most important thing is how the unbundling of DSO is going and whether it is in conformity with the requirements of the Third Energy Package.

 The opening of electricity market in Serbia has been crucial for the transformation of the “Electric Power Industry of Serbia“ into a competitive market player.
 The result of EPS restructuring will be a modernized company with better corporate governance.
 The Energy Community will closely monitor the progress in the fulfilment of remaining obligations towards a complete unbundling of the distribution system operator (DSO) and EPS, Janez Kopač, Director of Energy Community Secretariat said in his interview for “EPS Energy“.